Finance in a digital world: It’s crunch time for CFOs

 Cloud is a kind of computing that uses scalable, elastic technology to deliver services over the internet.
 Instead of making large investments up front, finance can get the full stack of finance functionality “as-a-service,” delivered through public, private, or hybrid clouds.

 Process robotics automates transaction processing and communication across multiple technology systems.
 Robots perform recurring processes just like humans, but with less risk of errors and fatigue.

-Visualization refers to the innovative use of images and interactive technology to explore large, high-density data sets.
-Visualization suites complement business intelligence and analytics platforms, offering rich graphics, interactivity, and usability on par with leading consumer experiences.
+Visualisation refers to the innovative use of images and interactive technology to explore large, high-density data sets.
+Visualisation suites complement business intelligence and analytics platforms, offering rich graphics, interactivity, and usability on par with leading consumer experiences.

 Analytics has long been part of the finance arsenal, but new techniques are helping business people tackle the crunchy questions with insightful answers.
 Often that means combing through big data to see patterns that suggest future opportunities.